BatchClayderman/Cryptography-Schemes/README.md

 s = getsizeof(group.random(ZR)) # Byte(s)
 ```

-To test the overall runtime memory consumption (space complexity) of the Python program, please refer to the following codes.
+To compute the overall runtime memory consumption (space complexity) of the Python program, please refer to the following codes.

 ```
 import os